 The sharp rally and sell off of the last few months do seem at least plausibly bubble-like.
 There is no way to know definitively whether or not Bitcoin is a bubble, but here are a few metrics we are looking at that may help inform your intuition as well.

-The other day, we tweeted out this graphic comparing the price history of bitcoin to NASDAQ during the rise and fall of the dotcom bubble.
+The other day, we comparing the price history of bitcoin to NASDAQ during the rise and fall of the dotcom bubble.

 The time scale is not the same.
 NASDAQ took years to reach its peak, while Bitcoin rose 20x in less than a year.
 But the patterns look eerily similar.